Art Carney: Recordings

 Carney recorded prolifically in the 1950s for Columbia Records.
 Two of his hits were "The Song of the Sewer", sung in character as Norton, and "'Twas the Night Before Christmas", a spoken-word record in which Carney, accompanied only by a jazz drummer, recited the famous Yuletide poem in syncopation.
 Some of Carney's recordings were comedy-novelty songs, but most were silly songs intended especially for children.

 He also narrated a version of The Wizard of Oz for Golden Records, with Mitch Miller and his chorus performing four of the songs from the 1939 film version.

+He called playing the piano "his first love" during an appearance on The Tonight Show.

 Films

 Carney won the Academy Award for Best Actor for his 1974 performance as Harry Coombes, an elderly man going on the road with his pet cat, in Harry and Tonto.
 Other nominees that year were Albert Finney, Dustin Hoffman, Jack Nicholson, and Al Pacino.
 It was presented to him at the 47th Academy Awards on April 8, 1975, by actress Glenda Jackson, with whom Carney went on to co-star in the comedy House Calls in 1978.
 Carney also won a Golden Globe award for his performance in Harry and Tonto.

 In demand in Hollywood after that, Carney then appeared in W.W. and the Dixie Dancekings (as a deranged preacher), The Late Show (as an aging detective), House Calls (as a senile chief surgeon), Movie Movie (in multiple roles), and Going in Style (as a bored senior citizen who joins in on bank robberies).
 Later films included The Muppets Take Manhattan, the crime drama The Naked Face, and the sci-fi thriller Firestarter.

-In 1981, he portrayed Harry R. Truman, an 83-year-old lodge owner in the semi-fictional account of events leading to the eruption of Mount St. Helens in St. Helens.
+In 1981, he portrayed Harry R. Truman, an 83-year-old lodge owner, in the semi-fictional account of events leading to the eruption of Mount St. Helens in St. Helens.

+In 1990, he co-starred in the film Where Pigeons Go to Die with Michael Landon.
+He played the role of a grandfather who taught his grandson life lessons that would follow him for the rest of his life.

 His final film role was in the 1993 action comedy film Last Action Hero.

 Broadway

-Carney made his Broadway debut in 1957 as the lead in The Rope Dancers with Siobhan McKenna, a drama by Morton Wishengrad.
-His subsequent Broadway appearances included his portrayal in 1965–67 of Felix Unger in The Odd Couple (opposite Walter Matthau and then Jack Klugman as Oscar).
+Carney made his Broadway debut in 1957 as the lead in The Rope Dancers with Siobhán McKenna, a drama by Morton Wishengrad.
+His subsequent Broadway appearances included his portrayal in 1965–1967 of Felix Unger in The Odd Couple (opposite Walter Matthau and then Jack Klugman as Oscar).
+The character was played by Jack Lemmon in the 1968 film version.
 In 1969 he was nominated for a Tony Award for his performance in Brian Friel's Lovers.
-In 1961–62, Carney played Frank Michaelson in an English comedy by Phoebe & Henry Ephron titled Take Her, She's Mine with Phyllis Thaxter as his co-star in the Biltmore Theatre in New York; the character was played by James Stewart in the 1963 film version.
+In 1961–1962, Carney played Frank Michaelson in an English comedy by Phoebe and Henry Ephron titled Take Her, She's Mine with Phyllis Thaxter as his co-star in the Biltmore Theatre in New York; the character was played by James Stewart in the 1963 film version.